Sunday, December 6

 homework for next class

-read “moving type” pp 46-63, available as an e-reserve from the library.
+read “moving type” pp 46-63, available as an e-reserve from the library. - go to the kcai library website

 - at the bottom of the page, click “retrieve by instructor name” under “course reserves”